Sept. 28, 2023

 📝 Frison-Roche, M.-A., Assessment of Whistleblowing, and the duty of Vigilance, 2022

 📝Frison-Roche, M.-A., Drawing up Risk Maps as an obligation and the paradox of he "compliance risks", 2021

 April 21, 2021

-► Full Reference: M.-A. Frison-Roche, "Les droits subjectifs, outils premiers et naturels du Droit de la Compliance", in M.-A. Frison-Roche (ed.), Les outils de la Compliance, series "Régulations & Compliance", Journal of Regulation & Compliance (JoRC) and Dalloz, 2021, p.
+► Full Reference: M.-A. Frison-Roche, "Les droits subjectifs, outils premiers et naturels du Droit de la Compliance" ("Rights, primary and natural Compliance Tools"), in M.-A. Frison-Roche (ed.), Les outils de la Compliance, coll.
+"Régulations & Compliance", Journal of Regulation & Compliance (JoRC) and Dalloz, 2021, p.
 301-323.

 📝read the article (in French)